I was into the Beats and Transcendental stuff back in the day like

 I live in Portland, of course I like indie rock.

-Here is a new favorite album:
+Here is a favorite album right now:

 Mostly I don't keep up these days with any particular music genre.